snape-lab/store-x7652/README.md

 The business is **NOT owned or run by me** nor do I have any idea on how it works.

 Check it out here: [The Jorhat Marketplace](https://thejorhatmarketplace-v1.netlify.app/)

+And yeah in case you're wondering, I'm from Jorhat as well.